-We measure return on investment, or ROI, in many ways.
-On the most basic level, it’s how much money you spent and how much money you made from the expenditure.
+At the most basic level, ROI is the simple calculation of how much money is spent, and how much money is made from the expenditure.

 For a simple example, imagine that you bought a lamp at a garage sale for $10 and then sold it through Facebook Marketplace for $20.
 Your return on investment is $10, or 100%, as that’s the difference between the amount of money you spent, and the amount of money you earned in the sale.
 In an enterprise organization, this calculation becomes more complex, but the fundamental equation is the same; how much money was spent – through marketing and lead acquisition practices that led the person or organization to become a customer – and how much money is made from the sale after all the important players in that process are paid.